yacosta738/yacosta738.github.io/CONTRIBUTING.md

 - Run `pnpm run check` to check for any errors.
 - Run `pnpm run dev` to start the development server.

-## AI Assistant Instructions (Ruler)
+## AI Assistant Instructions (AgentSync)

-This project uses [Ruler](https://github.com/intellectronica/ruler) to centralize and manage the instructions provided to AI coding assistants like GitHub Copilot, Gemini, and others.
-This ensures that all assistants work with the same context, conventions, and project architecture, which are defined in the `.ruler/` directory.
+This project uses [AgentSync](https://github.com/dallay/agentsync) to centralize and synchronize the instructions provided to AI coding assistants like GitHub Copilot, Codex, Gemini, Claude, and others.
+This ensures that all assistants work with the same context, conventions, and project architecture, which are defined in the `.agents/` directory.

 ### How to Apply AI Instructions